Best Fonts for Email: Usage Tips and Tricks

 The same applies to serif fonts for the buttons: No certain rules.
 You just need to make sure the button texts are legible enough.
 Experiment with fonts and various stylistic alternates.

-The text’s color is supposed to match the button’s color and make sure that it is visible enough for reading.
-Check also if the text is located properly inside of the button.
+The text’s color is supposed to match the button’s color, and make sure that it is visible enough for reading.
+Check also if the text is located properly inside the button.
 It shouldn’t cross the button’s borders.

 Here is an example where the button looks cool: